-- 2nd offense Device must be picked up by the parent/guardian. - 3rd Offense A \$5 Impound Fine will be assessed to the students account and parent/guardian will need to pick-up the phone at the office. - All Subsequent Offenses \$10 Fine assessed to the students account and Parent/Guardian must pick-up the device.
+2nd offense - A \$5 Impound Fine will be assessed to the student's account and parent/guardian will need to pick-up the phone at the office.

+All Subsequent Offenses - \$10 Fine assessed to the student's account and Parent/Guardian must pick-up the device.